I have Interstitial Cystitis or Painful Bladder Syndrome. Can acupuncture help? ?

-Yes, acupuncture and Chinese medicine have a lot to offer in terms of treatment for Interstitial cystitis (IC) and relief from the discomfort of Interstitial cystitis (IC)
+Yes, acupuncture and Oriental medicine have a lot to offer in terms of treatment for interstitial cystitis (IC) and relief from related discomfort.

 What is Interstitial cystitis (IC)?

 Interstitial cystitis (IC) is a condition that results in recurring discomfort or pain in the bladder and the surrounding pelvic region.
 The symptoms vary from case to case and even in the same individual.
 People may experience mild discomfort, pressure, tenderness, or intense pain in the bladder and pelvic area.
 Symptoms may include an urgent need to urinate (urgency), a frequent need to urinate (frequency), or a combination of these symptoms.
 Pain may change in intensity as the bladder fills with urine or as it empties.
 Women's symptoms often get worse during menstruation.
 They may sometimes experience pain with vaginal intercourse.